cleverlight/lightenna/_includes/presentations/2019-09-30-migrate-train-run.md

 * Real environments, real challenges

 {% if include.pres %}Note: {% endif %}
-So the business case for IAC is pretty water-tight, but I've skirted the main reason we're not all doing it yet.
+So the business case for IAC is pretty water-tight, but I've skirted the main reason we're not all doing it yet: skills.
-Skills.
-Learning a new language, or adopting a new
+Learning a new language, or adopting a new tool is hard.
 It often requires outside help.
 Not a lot of it, but some.
 As the outside help, I see a lot of companies stuck with imperfect processes and enthusiastic teams without the time or headspace to improve them.

-The frustration is that I know it only takes 1 day to get started with IAC, then from there it's a progressive and self-driven learning journey that culminates in a fully-managed infrastructure-as-code.
+The frustration is that I know it only takes one day to get started with IAC, then from there it's a progressive and self-driven learning journey that culminates in a fully-managed infrastructure-as-code.
 Increasingly the vast open information resource that is our Internet means that almost everything you need to grow and flourish is out there, it's just hard to get started.

 ---